ChrisRackauckas/GrowableArrays.jl/README.md

 end
 ```

-While this works, we have to mangle the code in our loop in order to use this properly.
+While this works, we have to mangle the code in our loop (adding vecs and reshaping
+whenever we want to use it) in order to use this properly.
 However, if we instead do:

 ```julia
 function test4()